JeffMillerAuthor/daily-budget-dashboard/README.md

 🔗 **Portfolio:** [jeffmillerauthor.net](https://jeffmillerauthor.net)
 🐙 **GitHub:** [JeffMillerAuthor](https://github.com/JeffMillerAuthor)

+### Copyright & License
-Copyright © 2025 Jeff Miller
+© 2025 Jeff Miller

-Permission is granted to view and reference this project for personal learning and professional review.
+Permission is granted to **view and reference** this project for personal learning and professional review.
-Redistribution or commercial use without written consent is prohibited.
+**Redistribution, replication, or commercial use** without written consent is prohibited.